emqx/eip/active/0021-transfer-files-over-mqtt.md

 Getting a successful `PUBACK` from the Broker means that the file transfer has been initialized successfully, and the metadata has been persisted in the storage.

-Broker MAY refuse to accept the file transfer in case of the metadata conflict, e.g. if the transfer with the same `{fileId}` has different `name` or `checksum` value.
+Broker MAY refuse to accept the file transfer in case of the metadata conflict, e.g. if the transfer with the same `{fileId}` from the same Client has different `name` or `checksum` value.
 Client is expected to start the transfer with a different `{fileId}`.

 Broker MAY abort incomplete file transfers after their respective sessions have been discarded, and clean up any resources associated with them.

+Broker MAY refuse the file transfer if the `fileId` is too long, but generally `fileId`s of up to 255 bytes (in UTF-8 encoding) should be safe to use.

 ##### `init` payload JSON Schema